Skip to content

 • Amplifies alcohol's effects: Hormonal changes (5) during perimenopause can make you more sensitive to alcohol, intensifying its impact.

-Supporting your liver after a busy ol’ season
+Supporting your liver after a heavy night

-The liver (6) often takes centre stage when we think about recovery.
-Whether it was festive cocktails, rich dinners, or simply just eating more than usual, your liver has likely been working overtime.
-For women in perimenopause, it plays a dual role: not only processing toxins but also metabolising hormones like oestrogen, too.
+The liver (6) often takes centre stage when we think about recovery from a hectic night out.
+Whether it’s the occasional extra glass of wine, rich meals, or simply eating more than usual, your liver has likely been working overtime.

-Valerie’s top tips for post-indulgence liver support:
+Valerie’s top nutrition tips for post-indulgence liver support:

 Energy recovery starts with small steps:

-1. Prioritise consistent sleep: Create a calming bedtime routine to encourage quality rest.
+• Prioritise consistent sleep: Create a calming bedtime routine to encourage quality rest.

-3. Gentle movement: Walking or restorative yoga can help reset cortisol levels and improve overall energy.
+• Gentle movement: Walking or restorative yoga can help reset cortisol levels and improve overall energy.

 Rethinking the role: What is the function of alcohol in your routine?